-- Report to local law enforcement. - Disclose to the Title IX official at DIEO, requesting informal or alternative solutions. - File a formal Title IX complaint with DIEO that may lead to a formal action. - Report student misconduct through the Office of Student Rights and Responsibilities (see Resources, page 16).
-NOTE: Any Title IX related concerns will be forwarded to DIEO for action. - Report misconduct anonymously through Ethics Point, USF's third-party resource, by calling 866-974-8411 or online at https://secure.ethicspoint.com/domain/ media/en/gui/14773/index.html. - Choose not to report.
+- Report to local law enforcement. - Disclose to the Title IX Coordinator in the Title IX Office, requesting informal or alternative solutions. - Filea formal complaint with the Title IX Office that may lead to a formal action. - Report student misconduct through the Office of Student Rights and Responsibilities (see Resources, page 16).
+NOTE: Any Title IX related concerns will be forwarded to the Title IX Office for action. - Report misconduct anonymously through Ethics Point, USF's third-party resource, by calling 866-974-8411 or online at https://secure.ethicspoint.com/domain/ media/en/gui/14773/index.html. - Choose not to report.